Colin Grainger

 Grainger performed his first professional music gig in 1956, supporting the Hilltoppers.
-He appeared on television and radio, and also had a ghostwritten column in the Sport Express.
-He was signed with the HMV label and released "This I Know"/"Are You" as a single in 1958.
+He appeared on television and radio and also had a ghostwritten column in the Sport Express.
+He was signed with the His Master's Voice label and released "This I Know"/"Are You" as a single in 1958.
 His footballing career restricted his singing opportunities, though he did share a bill with the Beatles in June 1963.
-He ended his singing career in August 1970 in order to focus on his new career in sales.
+He ended his singing career in August 1970 to focus on his new career in sales.
 He also supplemented his income scouting for a succession of clubs: Barnsley, Leeds United, Huddersfield Town, Oldham Athletic, Bury and Sheffield United.

 Early and personal life

 Born in the mining village of Havercroft on 10 June 1933, his father – Daniel Grainger (1894–1967) – was a coal miner at Monckton Colliery.
 He had five older brothers: Leslie (born 1920), George (born 1922), Jack (born 1924), Eric (born 1926) and Horace (born 1929), though Leslie and George both died before he was born from diphtheria.
 His mother, Lily Grainger (née Holliday; 1900–79), gave birth to a total of seven children, with the one daughter also named Lily (born 1935).
 He represented Barnsley boys' team during the 1946–47 season, alongside future Munich air disaster victim Tommy Taylor and cricket umpire Dickie Bird.
 He attended Ryhill Junior, Ryhill Middle School, and then Felkirk Secondary School.
 After leaving school at the age of 15, he was employed as a car mechanic on wages that initially started on £1-a-week.

-Grainger came from a footballing family and his younger brother, Jack, spent ten years at Rotherham United just after World War II.
+Grainger came from a footballing family, and his younger brother, Jack, spent ten years at Rotherham United just after World War II.
 His younger sister, Lily, went on to marry Jim Iley, who played as a wing-half for Sheffield United, Tottenham Hotspur and Nottingham Forest.
 His cousin, also named Jack Grainger, played in the Football League for Barnsley and Southport in the 1930s.
 Jack's younger brother, Dennis, played for Leeds United and Wrexham in the late 1940s.
 Another cousin, Edwin Holliday, went on to represent England whilst playing for Middlesbrough in 1959.

 Grainger married Doreen Rowe on 3 January 1956.
 They had a son, Colin Junior, born on 3 July 1956.
 A daughter, Kim, followed on 27 February 1964.
 Grainger wrote his autobiography, The Singing Winger, which was published by deCoubertin Books on 17 October 2019.